 1969: At a New Year’s Eve concert at the Fillmore East in in New York City, Jimi Hendrix introduced his new group, the Band of Gypsys, with bassist Billy Cox and drummer Buddy Miles.
 The concert was recorded and several songs were released in March as Band of Gypsys.
 Another album titled Live at the Fillmore East, which included additional recordings from the show, was released in February of 1999.

 1973: Three Dog Night’s New Year’s Rockin’ Eve, the first edition of a television special conceived of by American Bandstand host Dick Clark, aired on NBC.
 Clark felt that the well-established big band broadcasts by Guy Lombardo and his Royal Canadians on CBS were outdated and did not appeal to younger viewers.
 The first edition of New Year’s Rockin’ Eve was hosted by members of Three Dog Night with pre-recorded musical performances from the ballroom of the Queen Mary in Long Beach, California by Blood, Sweat & Tears, Helen Reddy, Al Green, and Three Dog Night.
 Clark served as a reporter from Time Square.
 The following year, comedian George Carlin was the host, and in 1975, the program moved to ABC and was billed as Chicago’s New Year’s Rockin’ Eve 1975 with Chicago as the headlining act.

-1974: After the departure of guitarist Bob Welch from Fleetwood Mac, Lindsey Buckingham and Stevie Nicks were invited to join the band, thus forming the band’s classic line-up.
+1974: After the departure of guitarist Bob Welch from Fleetwood Mac, Lindsey Buckingham and Stevie Nicks were invited to join the band, thus forming the group’s classic line-up.

 1974: Pink Floyd began work on their ninth studio album, Wish You Were Here, at Abbey Road Studios in London.

 1976: The Cars played their live debut at Pease Air Force Base in Portsmouth, NH.

 1978: UK group XTC made their debut concert appearance in the US at New York’s Beacon Theater.
 The group had been invited by David Byrne to support the Talking Heads at the theater’s New Year’s Eve show.